Veganz

-Veganz Group AG (formerly Veganz GmbH) is a vegan brand headquartered in Berlin, Germany.
+Veganz Group AG (formerly Veganz GmbH) is a vegan brand headquartered in Ludwigsfelde, Germany.
 Veganz was founded as the first vegan supermarket chain in Europe.

 As of 2020, Veganz offers around 165 products in 26 countries, as well as in online stores.
 Based in Germany, the company opened its first store in Berlin Prenzlauer Berg, in the summer of 2011, with 250 square meters of space.
-Since July 2017, Veganz has four branches, three in Berlin and one in Prague.
+As of 2023, no stores remain open.

 The group turnover increased by 28% to 26.6 million Euros in the whole of 2019.
 Veganz employs around 64 people.
 The company motto is "Gut für dich, besser für alle" (Good for you, better for everyone).

 Development and history

-Veganz was founded in 2010 by Jan Bredack, a former senior manager at Mercedes Benz and his former wife Juliane Kindler, a heartfelt vegan.
+Veganz was founded in 2010 by Jan Bredack, a former senior manager at Mercedes-Benz and his former wife Juliane Kindler, a heartfelt vegan.
 Wanting to simplify vegan food shopping by bundling vegan products in one sales point, they started to build a chain of vegan supermarkets.
 When the company opened its first store in Berlin, Bredack told the Berliner Zeitung that he had anticipated 100 customers a day, but instead averaged 400.
 More supermarkets were opened across Europe, but the sales volume declined and the concept proved ineffective.

 The imminent extinction of this business branch caused a change in strategy and Veganz began to transition into a wholesaler, starting its own production in 2015.
 The supermarket branch was declared bankrupt.
 Since 2016, Veganz' main business consists of distribution and wholesale, with a small remaining side business of three supermarkets in Berlin and one in Prague.

 In 2019, the GmbH turned into an AG and issued bonds in 2020 with an initial interest rate of 7.5%.
 This step enabled the raise of funds for further growth and international expansion.